For urgent consular assistance call

 Only exchange currency at:

-Credit cards are accepted in larger towns and tourist centres.
+Australian credit cards are generally accepted in larger cities and tourist centres.

 ATMs are widely available in cities and most large towns.